learn-co-curriculum/react-ts-jsx-lab/README.md

 ### Home

-Inside the `<Home>` component, there are a couple of variables defined that will allow you to insert your name and city into the portfolio page.
+Inside the `<Home>` component, there are a couple of variables being imported that will allow you to insert your name and city into the portfolio page.

 The `<Home>` component should return the following JSX elements: